 Here are some other ways you can see what I am up to. . .

-- If you would like to check out Rob’s formal work, you can check out his Vitae click here.
+- If you would like to check out my formal work, you can check out his Vitae click here.

-- If you would like to check out Rob’s Youtube Channel click here.
+- If you would like to check out my Youtube Channel click here.

-- If you would like to check out Rob’s Podcast, The Real Issue w/Rob Lundberg click here
+- If you would like to check out my Podcast, The Real Issue w/Rob Lundberg click here

-- To schedule Rob to speak to your group or your church, contact him by sending an email.
+- To schedule me to speak to your group or your church, contact him by sending an email.

-- If you would like to donate to this ministry and assist Rob in his mission to help believers become more involved in evangelism and discipleship, click here
+- If you would like to donate to this ministry and assist this ministry in the mission to help believers become more involved in evangelism and discipleship, click here

-- You can also find Rob is also a member of An Impressive Community of Tent Making Christian Case Makers found on J. Warner Wallace’s Cold Case Christianity website.
+- You can also find my blog listed as a member of An Impressive Community of Tent Making Christian Case Makers found on J. Warner Wallace’s Cold Case Christianity website.

-Favorite Apologists: Ravi Zacharias, C. S. Lewis, Blaise Pascal, Norman Geisler, R. C Sproul, Francis Schaeffer, J. P. Moreland, Frank Turek, J Warner Wallace
+Favorite Apologists: Ravi Zacharias, Norman Geisler, Frank Turek, J Warner Wallace, C. S. Lewis, Blaise Pascal, R. C Sproul, Francis Schaeffer, J. P. Moreland

 Favorite Apologetic Books: Pensees, Scaling the Secular City, Tactics, I Don’t Have Enough Faith To Be An Atheist, Stealing from God, Correct but Not Politically Correct, True Spirituality, How Then Shall We Live, Can Man Live Without God, Mere Christianity, Screwtape Letters, Cold Case Christianity, God’s Crime Scene, Alive, Forensic Faith, The Case For Christ, The Case for Faith, Evidence That Demands a Verdict, The writings of Norman Geisler.